mplaw/numerics/README.md

-# numerics
+# Numerics

 Author : Matt Law

-A simple set of number-like classes.
+A personal C++ library, which currently contains the following files (of interest)

   bound     : a number that's bound between a minimum and a maximum (min <= num <= max)